DorraBoucharbia/DorraBoucharbia.github.io/README.md

 ## My Projects

+**Power GED**

+During my internship, I integrated NLP and OCR models into our "Electronic Document Management" (GED) application to automate the suggestion of relevant metadata when users upload files.

+I developed a system capable of automatically detecting the type of document uploaded, such as an invoice, and analyzing its content to extract important data.
+The system then suggests appropriate metadata to the user.

+I designed and implemented a machine learning algorithm that continuously improves based on user feedback.

+This innovation enhances the efficiency of the document management process and ensures better organization of information.

+HERE IS THE PROJECT [Publication](assets/)

 **Cryptocurrency - Finance And Banking Analysis**

 Through this project, I mastered data analysis with Pandas in Python, focusing on cryptocurrencies and gaining skills applicable to finance and banking.